1988 San Diego Chargers season: Week 6: vs. New Orleans Saints

 A fast start came to nothing as New Orleans reeled in the Chargers.
 San Diego's opening drive seemed to have stalled, but the Saints were offsides on a punt, giving the Chargers a new set of downs.
 Two plays later, Laufenberg connected with Miller for a 47-yard touchdown - the receiver caught the ball in stride on a slanting pattern from left to right, easily outrunning the defense for his first career score.
 In reply, New Orleans went three-and-out; when they attempted to punt, Vencie Glenn burst untouched through the middle of the line to block the kick, with Roy Bennett recovering in the end zone.

 In reply, New Orleans drove all the way from their own 8 to the Charger 3, but on the 17th play of the drive Lee Williams hit Bobby Hebert from behind, causing the ball to pop right into the hands of Tyrone Keys.
 The Saints kept pressing, and scored with field goals on their next two drives, either side of a Laufenberg interception.
-Curtis Adams, who saw increased playing time in this game due to an injury to Anderson, fumbled on the next play from scrimmage, and Hebert's touchdowns pass made it a one-point game at halftime.
+Curtis Adams, who saw increased playing time in this game due to an injury to Anderson, fumbled on the next play from scrimmage, and Hebert's touchdown pass made it a one-point game at halftime.

 Hebert threw for another score on the first drive of the 3rd quarter.
 In response, Laufenberg converted a 3rd and 19 with a 20-yard completion to Miller, leading to an Abbott field goal.
 Laufenberg again converted a 3rd and 19 on the next Charger drive, this time with a 23-yard scramble into Saints territory, but the quarterback was sacked two plays later and the Chargers had to punt.
 They went three-and-out on their next possession, and New Orleans added a field goal.
 With time running out, Mark Malone was given a chance, but the Chargers could muster only eight yards before punting again.
 New Orleans then converted a pair of 3rd and 1 situations, and ran out the final 4:19 of the game.

 Laufenberg was 7 of 20 for 120 yards, with a touchdown and an interception - this would be the last game he started in San Diego.
 Miller finished with 3 receptions for 81 yards and a touchdown, which would prove to be the most yards a Charger receiver managed in any game in the 1988 season.